 For example, on Teen Jazz and Eurolinguiste the “content” is the articles that we write on a weekly basis.
 For me as an artist, is is my music as well as any important news about tour dates or collaborations I’m a part of.
 I regularly update all of my sites with new content and features to give visitors a reason to keep coming back.
 If you aren’t implementing some sort of content strategy, you aren’t giving your fans any reason to keep up with what you’re doing.

 New content doesn’t necessarily have to be a blog (although I do recommend keeping a tour diary or behind the scenes log).
 It can be new music, news and press clips that you add as they come up, side projects (I did a Project 365 last year am hoping to write 50 songs this year – I keep track of my progress on my site), or it can even be announcements and images promoting your upcoming shows.
 Whatever it is, try to find a reason to update your site every few days at least with something new!
 By doing this, you should slowly begin to see growth in your audience.
-As people start returning to your website, you’ll need to make sure that it is running properly.
+If you haven’t actually set up a website yet then getting advice from videos created by people like Create WP Site (here), to try and build the best website for visitors to see, would be a good idea.
+Then as people start returning to your website, you’ll need to make sure that it is running properly.
 Some websites are unable to cope with the pressure of having multiple users online at once, meaning that they will become slow.
 This has been known to put people off websites before, losing you valuable viewers.
 To make sure your website doesn’t have any issues, it’s always good to monitor the website with solutions from companies like Apica Systems.
 This should prevent any issues from affecting your viewers and followers on your website.

 Content marketing can be a lot of work because you’re responsible for releasing new, high quality content on a regular basis.
 It’s sometimes hard to come up with new ideas.